ROCm/ROCR-Runtime/README.md

 Programmers should consult the HSA Runtime Programmer's Reference Manual for a full description of the HSA Runtime APIs, AQL and the HSA memory policy.

-#### Sample

-The simplest way to check if the kernel, runtime and base development environment are installed correctly is to run a simple sample.
-A modified version of the vector_copy sample was taken from the HSA-Runtime-AMD repository and added to the ROCR repository to facilitate this.
-Build the sample and run it, using this series of commands:

-cd ROCR-Runtime/sample && make && ./vector_copy

-If the sample runs without generating errors, the installation is complete.

 #### Known issues

-* The image extension is currently not supported for discrete GPUs.
-An image extension library is not provided in the binary package.
-The standard hsa_ext_image.h extension include file is provided for reference.
-* Each HSA process creates and internal DMA queue, but there is a system-wide limit of four DMA queues.
-The fifth simultaneous HSA process will fail hsa_init() with HSA_STATUS_ERROR_OUT_OF_RESOURCES.
-To run an unlimited number of simultaneous HSA processes, set the environment variable HSA_ENABLE_SDMA=0.
+* Each HSA process creates an internal DMA queue, but there is a system-wide limit of four DMA queues.
+When the limit is reached HSA processes will use internal kernels for copies.

 #### Disclaimer